Enterprise Connection Manager

 POA

 A server's Point of Authority (POA) is the upstream server in charge of enterprise data (from a store server's point of view).
-In smaller deployments, the ROOT server can serve as the POA for the store servers.
-Larger deployments typically use an intermediate level of POA servers between the ROOT and store servers.
-Data is sent downstream from the ROOT to the POAs and then from the POAs to the store servers.
-Data is sent upstream from the stores to the POAs and then from the POAs to the ROOT.
+In smaller deployments, the root authority server can serve as the POA for the store servers.
+Larger deployments (more than 100 stores) may benefit from using an intermediate level of POA servers between the RA and store servers.
+Data is sent downstream from the RA to the POAs and then from the POAs to the store servers.
+Data is sent upstream from the stores to the POAs and then from the POAs to the RA.

 Store